pydoit/doit/doc/task_args.rst

-Passing Task Arguments from the command line
+Passing arguments from the command line
 ============================================

 .. _parameters:

-arguments
+Task action arguments
 -----------

-It is possible to pass option parameters to the task through the command line.
+It is possible to pass option parameters to the task action through the command line.

 Just add a ``params`` field to the task dictionary. ``params`` must be a list of dictionaries where every entry is an option parameter.
 Each parameter must